Zeioth/zeioth-keyboard-firmware/README.md

 [Wireless Corne](https://github.com/Zeioth/zmk-config): I realized I never had my laptop with me, so instead I made this wireless keyboard to convert my current smartphone (Galaxy Fold 3) in a laptop.
 So I can code while I'm on the bus, or a physical workplace (like in times of the industrial revolution).

-* Recommended manteinance: Aditionally to the normal manteinance a crkbd keyboard requires, it requires a new LIPO battery every 5 years.
+* Recommended manteinance: Aditionally to the normal manteinance a crkbd keyboard requires, install a new LIPO battery every 5 years.

 ## Wired keyboards (QMK)